Retrieve logs

-- through the control panel;
+- via the control panel;

-- using the AWS CLI;
+- using AWS CLI;

-- or SDK client.
+- or the SDK client.

-You can also export logs to your own storage using the Fluent Bit plugin and Grafana Alloy agent.
+You can also export logs to your own storage using the Fluent Bit plugin and the Grafana Alloy agent.

-Get a list of log groups
+Retrieve a list of log groups

 Control panel